leorickli/wordpress-aws/15 - Creating an HTTPS Listener for the Application Load Balancer.md

 ### Connecting to the Website Using SSL Certificate

 Now that we edited the "wp-config" file by adding the code above, we will now connect to our website to make sure that it now has an SSL connection.
-To do that, type your website domain with "https://"
+To do that, type your website domain with "https://".

 ![Screenshot 2023-05-29 at 21 08 36](https://github.com/leorickli/wordpress-aws/assets/106999054/2aa76d6e-019e-4084-a995-43fed41ba92b)

 We can see the little lock beside our website, this means that we made a secure connection to our website!
 The next thing we will do is update the URL settings for our WordPress site.
-To do that, type "/wp-admin" in front of your domain name and press Ennter.
+To do that, type "/wp-admin" in front of your domain name and press Enter.
 Login into the website again and in the dashboard, select "Settings" > "General".
 Update the "WordPress address (URL)" and "Site address (URL)" with "https" so we can have a secure connection.
 Save changes.

 ![Screenshot 2023-05-29 at 21 14 32](https://github.com/leorickli/wordpress-aws/assets/106999054/00db1071-2afa-4d1d-af4a-385fed0d5817)